merge-tech/ContactEtc/README.md

 ## release history/change log

-v1.0.1 - small changes, typos, etc
+- v1.0.7 - small changes, typos, etc
-v1.0 - initial release (been using it on internal projects for a while, so it has been tested in the real world quite a bit)
+- v1.0 - initial release (been using it on internal projects for a while, so it has been tested in the real world quite a bit)

-## todo
+## things to do

 Please let me know if any of these features would be useful for you.

 - store submitted contact details in a database table (let me know if this is a feature that is useful?)
 - add additional anti spam/captcha options, as not everyone will want to use the invisible recaptcha
-- add <select> dropdowns.
-Is this someone people want on a contact form? please let me know
+- <strike>add <select> dropdowns.
+Is this someone people want on a contact form? please let me know</strike>